Here's your first look at Cupra's smallest, most affordable model! | Autocar

-The production version of the Cupra Raval supermini has been shown for the first time at the Munich motor show.
+The Cupra Raval supermini, shown for the first time at the Munich motor show, will arrive next year with a range-topping 223bhp VZ performance version.

+The new car will be the Barcelona brand's smallest model when it goes on sale net year, and shared the same MEB entry architecture as the forthcoming Volkswagen ID Polo, Volkswagen ID Cross and Skoda Epiq.
+All four models will be produced at Cupra plants in Spain.

-Under its camouflage wrap, it is evident that several key cues from the previous UrbanRebel concept car remain intact.
+The production Raval was shown in Munich sporting a camouflage wrap based around a street pattern of the Barcelona district its gets its name from, but it's evident that several key cues from the previous UrbanRebel concept car remain intact.

 These include its large triangular headlights and sharp-edged rear end with a wraparound light bar, although the front grille has been simplified.